PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.3
+- added option to install script in "Steam Apps/common/Quake Live/<steam-id>/baseq3/js" instead of the workshop folder (to track down issues where users reported that script are not executed)
+- fixed wrong window size when starting and the options pane was hidden
+- scripts echo to the QL console when they were started
+- code cleanup

 Version 2.2
 - added options to change steam nickname when starting/quitting QL in the GUI.
 This works even with /quit